awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ecs-taskdefinition.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `PidMode`  <a name="cfn-ecs-taskdefinition-pidmode"></a>
 The process namespace to use for the containers in the task\.
 The valid values are `host` or `task`\.
-If `host` is specified, then all containers within the tasks that specified the `host` PID mode on the same container instance share the same IPC resources with the host Amazon EC2 instance\.
+If `host` is specified, then all containers within the tasks that specified the `host` PID mode on the same container instance share the same process namespace with the host Amazon EC2 instance\.
 If `task` is specified, all containers within the specified task share the same process namespace\.
 If no value is specified, the default is a private namespace\.
 For more information, see [PID settings](https://docs.docker.com/engine/reference/run/#pid-settings---pid) in the *Docker run reference*\.
 If the `host` PID mode is used, be aware that there is a heightened risk of undesired process namespace expose\.
 For more information, see [Docker security](https://docs.docker.com/engine/security/security/)\.
 This parameter is not supported for Windows containers or tasks using the Fargate launch type\.
 *Required*: No